stephenkridel/Personal-Website/README.md

 - /assets: Photos and Resumes
 - /scripts: JavaScript files
 - /styles: Stylesheets
-- index.html: Main (only) html page
+- index.html: Main html file

+Semantic Ui was used for some components and animations: https://semantic-ui.com/